The views expressed by the host on this program documented to be almost always right, 99.6% of the time.

 Human tragedy, human misery, the crushing of the human spirit.

-They do not need defining, they need action.
+They do not need defining.

-Call this human tragedy, whatever you want.
+Call this human tragedy whatever you want.

 Whatever it is, it's Jimmy Carter's.

-He caused it, he tolerates it, and he's going to answer to the American people for it.
+And he's going to answer to the American people for it.

 Yeah, but we can't do that anymore.

-See, we gotta be civil.
+So we got to be civil.

 Reagan was being uncivil here, you know.

-What you just heard is incivil.
+What you just heard is incivility.

-Well, he was too mean.
+He was too mean.

-He why he attacked Jimmy Carter personally.
+He attacked Jimmy Carter personally.

 That's no way to win.